-Certification Criteria 194
+Certification Criteria 198

-Broad area of consideration Questions to be asked In particular Minimum numerosity Is a minimum specified number to be selected?
-Or simply two or more consumers?
-Or by stating that wherever their joinder or consolidation is impracticable?
-Preliminary merits merits filter should be satisfied (apart from the usual requirement that the Should it be necessary to show that the class action has a 'high probability of success', to warrant the fact that it will be consumptive of judicial resources?
+Broad area of consideration Questions to be asked In particular Minimum numerosity How many consumers should be necessary in order for the class action to be warranted?
+Preliminary merits What, if any, preliminary merits filter should be satisfied (apart from the usual requirement that the pleadings disclose a cause of action)? 'high probability of success', to warrant the fact that it will be consumptive of judicial resources?
 Is a minimum financial threshold per consumer warranted?
-Should a costbenefit analysis be required in the class action's favour?
-Commonality of issues How is the degree of commonality to be worded?
+Should a cost- Commonality of issues How is the degree of commonality to be worded?
 How significant must the common issues be?
 Predominant?
 Important in moving the litigation forward?
 Merely a 'triable issue'?
 How significant are the individual issues to be, before the class action fails certification?
-Superiority Must the class action be the superior means of resolving the common issues, or the entire dispute? comparisons between unitary and class litigation?
-Look at The representative of interest, adequacy, and typicality, all be required for How is conflict to be assessed?
+Superiority Must the class action be the superior means of resolving the common issues, or the entire dispute?
+What factors will make up that superiority matrix?
+Costs comparisons between unitary and class litigation?
+Look at the characteristics of the consumers?
+Look at whether there is any 'need' for the class action?
+Should it matter if the defendant is to be adversely affected by the class action?
+What effect does the institution of separate proceedings have upon superiority?
+The representative of interest, adequacy, and How is conflict to be assessed?
 What factors matter to adequacy, and which are to be considered irrelevant?
 Is there any place for typicality?
 If so, does it mean that there has to be an interest in the litigation on the part of the consumers?

-Depending on the answers to these questions the court will be able to certify, or not, any particular action and may do so by reference to the whole range of alternative mechanisms available e.g., opt-in, opt-out, mixed-certification, GLO, test case, joinder, consolidation, stay pending action in a regulatory forum or before another tribunal or no certification at all.
+Depending on the answers to these questions the court will be able to certify, or not, any particular action and may do so by reference to the whole range of alternative mechanisms available e.g., opt-in, opt-out, mixed-certification i.e., where a claim is certified as opt-out in respect of liability and then recertified as opt-in in respect of damages where, for instance, that is the most efficient and fair way to progress the claim to final determination, GLO, test case, joinder, consolidation, stay pending action in a regulatory forum or before another tribunal or no certification at all.

-194 Source: Mulheron, Justice Enhanced: Framing an Opt-Out Class Action for England, (2007) Modern Law Review 550 at 569.
+198 Mulheron, Justice Enhanced: Framing an Opt-Out Class Action for England, (2007) Modern Law Review 550 at 569.